jordesign/wp-tithely/README.txt

 == Installation ==

-1. Upload 'wp-tithely.php' to the '/wp-content/plugins/'' directory
+1. Upload the 'wp-tithely' folder to the '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Sign up for your church's Tithely account at [https://tithe.ly/](https://tithe.ly/) and note your 'Church ID'
 1. Enter your 'Church ID' and some default text for your give button in the settings (Settings > Tithely Options)